Yes Edinburgh West meeting minutes, Shandon Snooker, 2 April 2018

 8.5 Next meeting will be 7th May (another Bank holiday).
 This will be a workshop on Media.

 You’ll find us on Yes Edinburgh West website, Facebook , National Yes Registry and Twitter.
-Have a look at our Eflets, book previews and film previews.
-There is also a library of useful information on our SNP branch Forum on Independence and Yes liaison.
+Have a look at our Eflets, book previews and film previews and our Library of topics on Scottish Politics, including Independence.